Dadeumi: Form and characteristics

-Dadeumidol are made of granite, agalmatolite, marble, etc. They are also sometimes made of solid wood such as birch wood or zelkova.
-In Chungcheong Province and Hamgyeong Province, they were dadeumitdae (다듬잇대) and made of birch wood.
+Dadeumidol are most often made of stone, such as granite, agalmatolite, and marble.
+They are also sometimes made of solid wood such as birch wood or zelkova.
+In Chungcheong Province and Hamgyeong Province, they were called dadeumitdae (다듬잇대) and made of birch wood.
+The stone may also be called chimseok.
 The shape is a thick rectangle.
-The upper surface touching the fabric is made to be slightly wider and smoother than the underside so that the fabric does not hurt.
-There are four short legs on the four corners of the underside, and both of side have grooves for carrying.
-It is also called chimseok.
-Dadeumitbangmangi is a pair of two, made of wood.
+The upper surface touching the fabric is made to be slightly wider and smoother than the underside so that the fabric is not damaged.
+There are four short legs on each corner of the underside, and both sides have grooves for carrying.
+Dadeumitbangmangi refers to a pair of two bats, made of wood.